matthewfcarlson/matthewfcarlson.github.io/content/blog/webdev/vuex-sync-part-1.md

 ![spaghetti code](/spaghetti_code.jpeg)

 I then worked with Luke on [netgames.io](https://netgames.io/about).
-(I say worked on, but it was really more, he did the hard work of creating a fantastic framework that could be used across many different games easily).
+(I say worked on, but it was more of a helped out with since he started the project and did the hard work of creating a fantastic framework).
 His work is closed-source, so I won't delve too much into how it worked but the point was that it provided a clean abstraction layer that you could put UI and game logic on top of.
 Then another project came up where I'm teaching youth a few days a week and I was really disappointed by learning resources out there.
 To make a long story short, I wanted to create some new teaching resources for some volunteering work and wasn't entirely satisfied with what was out there.